Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 When 3D annotations are unavailable, we can train networks in a weakly-supervised or unsupervised manner.
 The strategy of reprojection-and-compare or render-and-compare has been extensively studied to transform 3D outputs to a 2D plane for supervision.
 The most common form of 2D supervision is 2D joints.
-The prediction of the human model and camera parameters allows us to obtain corresponding 2D joints through re-projection and measure the displacement between ground truth and estimated 2D joints.
+Predicting camera parameters allows us to obtain corresponding 2D joints through re-projection and measure the displacement between ground truth and estimated 2D joints.
 Results can also benefit from the supervision for silhouettes~\cite{tung2017self, yu2021skeleton2mesh}, segmentations~\cite{xu2019denserac, zanfir2020weakly, dwivedi2021learning} and dense correspondences~\cite{guler2019holopose, zhang2020learning, zeng20203d, zhang2021pymaf}.
-As pointed out in \cite{rong2019delving}, dense correspondences such as IUV map is an effective substitute for 3D annotations.
+As pointed out in \cite{rong2019delving}, dense correspondences such as IUV map~\cite{guler2018densepose} are effective substitutes for 3D annotations.

-\paragraph{Network Architectures}.
+\paragraph{Network Architecture}.
 Generally speaking, network architectures follow an encoder-decoder paradigm.
 The encoder is a convolutional backbone that extracts features of input images, while the decoder, or regressor, takes image features as input and outputs regressed results.
 Therefore, the core issue is how to design a powerful encoder and an efficient decoder to capture more information from the input and parse it adequately to boost performance.
 We review the existing network architectures, summarize design strategies, and organize them into three main categories: \begin{enumerate} \item [a.]
 One-stage frameworks that predict the pose and shape from a RGB image in a single path.
 No intermediate modalities are generated. \item [b.]
 Multi-stage frameworks that break down the estimation into a series of sub-tasks, then leverage intermediate cues to generate final 3D outputs. \item [c.]
-Multi-branch frameworks that predict pose and shape separately or each body part independently in different branches after feature disentanglement. \end{enumerate}
+Multi-branch frameworks that predict pose and shape, or each body part independently in different branches after feature disentanglement. \end{enumerate}